Portugal euthanasia: Parliament backs assisted suicide bill - NewsBreak

 BBC

-Rishi Sunak has promised more staff to help clear the UK's backlog of asylum seekers by the end of next year.
-Under a plan unveiled by the prime minister, a dedicated unit of 400 specialists will be set up to handle claims from Albanians.
-UK border officials will also be...
+Rishi Sunak has promised more staff to help clear the UK's backlog of asylum claims by the end of next year.
+But Downing Street later clarified the pledge was not to abolish the total backlog - only initial claims made up to the end of June.
+Under a plan unveiled...

 BBC